guisgrande/third-project-ci/README.md

 __Quit__

+- When you execute the exit option, the program will be closed.
+It will no longer give the player the option to execute any commands, only after restarting the page or through the run button

 <div align="center">
 <img src="assets/images/quit-game.PNG">
 </div>

 __Flip Coin__

+- Is executed right after the player chooses option __[P]__ to play.
+Before starting he must choose between heads or tails to decide if he will start or if it will be the machine.
+It has the options __[H]__ for heads or __[T]__ for tails.

 <div align="center">
 <img src="assets/images/coin-selection.PNG">
 </div>

+- The program tosses the coin and returns 50/50 odds.
+If the selected option is the result, it will return a win message to the player.
+The image of the result will always be shown on the terminal.

 <div align="center">
 <img src="assets/images/coin-win-heads.PNG">
 </div>

+- If the selected option is not the one chosen by the player, the result of the coin toss will be displayed on the screen.
+And the message that the choice was not the right one.
+Then the computer will start the game.

 <div align="center">
 <img src="assets/images/coin-lose-tails.PNG">